Mohammed-Abdel-Aziz/RoboND-P1-Build-My-World/README.md

  * Tables: A model imported from the Gazebo online library.
  * Terminal: A welcome message generated from a world plugin and printed to the terminal.

-Directory Structure:
+Markup : Directory Structure:
-Markup :.Project1                          # Build My World Project
+.Project1                          # Build My World Project
     ├── model                          # Model files
     │   ├── Building
     │   │   ├── model.config